Carrizo Plain: Management—historical overview

 In 1988, U.S. Bureau of Land Management (BLM), the California Department of Fish and Game (DFG), and the Nature Conservancy (TNC) partnered together to purchase an 82000 acre parcel of Carrizo Plain land.
 This joint effort ensured the protection of the plain.
-Then in 1996, the Carrizo Plain Management Partners again created a joint initiative called the Carrizo Plain Natural Area (CPNA) Plan.
+In 1996, the Carrizo Plain Management Partners again created a joint initiative, the Carrizo Plain Natural Area (CPNA) Plan.
 The goal of this plan was to: